Seagate/cortx/doc/integrations/h2o/README.rst

 	pip install tabulate
 	pip install future

 **Note**: These are the dependencies required to run H2O.
-A complete list of dependencies is maintained in the following file: `https://github.com/h2oai/h2o-3/blob/master/h2o-py/conda/h2o/meta.yaml <https://github.com/h2oai/h2o-3/blob/master/h2o-py/conda/h2o/meta.yaml>`__.
+A complete list of dependencies is maintained in the following `file <https://github.com/h2oai/h2o-3/blob/master/h2o-py/conda/h2o/meta.yaml>`__.

 2. Run the following command to remove any existing H2O module for Python.